dotnet/arcade/README.md

 # About This Project

 This project contains the xUnit.net assertion library source code, intended to be used as a Git submodule.

-Code here is built with a target-framework of `netstandard1.1`, and must support both `net452` and `netcoreapp1.0`.
-The code must be buildable by a minimum of C# 6.0.
-These constraints are supported by the [suggested contribution workflow](#suggested-contribution-workflow), which makes it trivial to know when you've used unavailable features.
+Code here is built with several target frameworks: `netstandard1.1` and `net6.0` for xUnit.net v2; and `netstandard2.0` and `net6.0` for xUnit.net v3.
+At a minimum the code needs to be able to support `net452` and later for .NET Framework, `netcoreapp1.0` and later for .NET Core, and `net5.0` and later for .NET.
+The minimum (and default) C# version is 6.0, unless specific features require targeting later compilers.
+Additionally, we compile with the full Roslyn analyzer set enabled when building for v3, so you will frequently see conditional code and/or rules being disabled as appropriate.
+These constraints are supported by the [suggested contribution workflow](#suggested-contribution-workflow), which aims to make it easy to know when you've used unavailable features.

 > _**Note:** If your PR requires a newer target framework or a newer C# language to build, please start a discussion in the related issue(s) before starting any work.
 PRs that arbitrarily use newer target frameworks and/or newer C# language features will need to be fixed; you may be asked to fix them, or we may fix them for you, or we may decline the PR (at our discretion)._